-The United Nations Decade of Ocean Science for Sustainable Development (2021-2030), also referred to as 'the Decade,' was proclaimed by the 72nd Session of the UN General Assembly on December 5, 2017.
-Coordinated by the IOC-UNESCO, the Decade seeks to promote large-scale, transformative change to shift from the 'ocean we have' to the 'ocean we want.'
-The

-20 Decade supports the evolution of ocean data, information, and knowledge systems, driving them toward higher levels of readiness, accessibility, and interoperability.
+The United Nations Decade of Ocean Science for Sustainable Development (2021-2030), also referred to as "the Decade", was proclaimed by the 72nd session of the UN General Assembly on 5 December 2017.
+Coordinated by the IOC-UNESCO, the Decade seeks to promote large-scale, transformative change to shift from the "ocean we have" to the "ocean we want".
+The Decade supports the development of ocean data, information, and knowledge systems, driving them toward higher levels of readiness, accessibility, and interoperability.
 The scale of this effort must be exponentially greater than anything previously undertaken.

-To guide the Decade's implementation, the IOC (Intergovernmental Oceanographic Commission) has developed an Implementation Plan (IOC-UNESCO, 2021), supported by contributions from member states, UN agencies, intergovernmental
+To guide the Decade's implementation, the IOC (Intergovernmental Oceanographic Commission) has developed an Implementation Plan (IOC-UNESCO, 2021), supported by contributions from member states, UN agencies, intergovernmental organizations, nongovernmental organizations, and relevant stakeholders.
+The OceanPrediction Decade Collaborative Center (DCC) is a cross-cutting structure within this plan that operates globally, fostering collaboration among the Decade actions related to ocean prediction.

-- 25 organizations, non-governmental organizations, and relevant stakeholders.
-The OceanPrediction DCC is a cross-cutting structure within this plan that operates globally, fostering collaboration among Decade actions related to ocean prediction.
-Mercator Ocean International has been entrusted by the IOC-UNESCO to coordinate the OceanPrediction DCC, with the mission: "to achieve a predicted ocean through a shared and coordinated global effort within the framework of the UN Ocean Decade."
-The Centre implements a community-driven agenda that allows the ocean prediction community to collaborate on - 30 activities such as communication, outreach, training, cost-sharing, joint workshops, and the standardization of language and outputs.
-Additionally, it facilitates the co-design of an architecture necessary for developing a Global Ocean Prediction System.
+Mercator Ocean International has been entrusted by the IOC-UNESCO to coordinate the OceanPrediction DCC, with the mission "to achieve a predicted ocean through a shared and coordinated global effort within the framework of the UN Ocean Decade."
+The center implements a community-driven agenda that allows the ocean prediction community to collaborate on activities such as communication, outreach, training, cost sharing, joint workshops, and the standardization of language and outputs.
+Additionally, it facilitates the co-design of an architecture necessary for developing a global ocean prediction system.

-The Centre acts as a global convener of multidisciplinary ocean prediction expertise, collaborating with intergovernmental programs (e.g., GOOS, ETOOFS, IODE, OBPS) to establish agreements on operational infrastructure, terminology, and standards needed to deliver unified services from multiple geographic and thematic nodes
+The center acts as a global convener of multidisciplinary ocean prediction expertise, collaborating with intergovernmental programs (e.g., GOOS, ETOOFS, IODE, OBPS) to establish agreements on operational infrastructure, terminology, and standards needed to deliver unified services from multiple geographic and thematic nodes